-Luther College in Iowa is a private liberal arts school which was founded as a Lutheran seminary.
+Luther College in Iowa is a private liberal arts school that was founded as a Lutheran seminary.
 Today it’s associated with the Evangelical Lutheran Church in America.
 The college is home to just under 2,500 students, each of whom can choose from an impressive list of liberal arts majors.
 The college also has an impressive music program, with various student organizations that tour and sell their recordings worldwide.

 St. Paul, Minnesota

 Macalester College, a private liberal arts college in Minnesota, has been providing students with a quality liberal arts education since it was founded in 1874.
 Its approximately 2,000 students come from all over the world to enjoy the top-notch curriculum.
 Indeed, Macalester was ranked by U.S. News & World Report as the 23rd best liberal arts college in America.
 Forbes called it the 68th best college in the country.
 Macalester has also been included on “best of” lists by Washington Monthly, The Wall Street Journal, and The New York Times, among others.

 North Central College

 Founded in 1833, Oberlin College in Ohio happens to be the oldest co-ed liberal arts school in the country.
 Therefore, it shouldn’t be too surprising that it makes our list of the best liberal arts colleges in the Midwest.
 Oberlin students can choose from upward of 50 majors, plus myriad options for minors and concentrations.
 There is also an impressive music conservatory at Oberlin.